Robin Lansman’s Step by Step approach to Biomechanical Assessment – Hands-on treatment with FAR.

 By designing treatment & stretches to suit your needs combined with FAR great results can be achieved with Older patients who want to stay fit.
 Desk bound office staff & Performance Sports for Strength Flexibility & Stability Recreational Sports

-Some of the types of problem FAR can help best :
+Some of the types of problem FAR may be able to help with :

 - Hip stiffness that affect your walking stride and balance